 Hair fibres possess unique properties that make them suitable for textile applications, including thermal insulation, moisture absorption, and durability.

-By collaborating with textile recycling companies like Human Material Loop, hair salons can divert their waste hair clippings from landfills and contribute to the production of eco-friendly textiles and non-woven materials.
+By collaborating with textile recycling companies like Human Material Loop.
+By participating in hair salon recycling, you can divert their waste hair clippings from landfills and contribute to the production of eco-friendly textiles and non-woven materials

 These recycled textiles can be used in various applications, including apparel, upholstery, and automotive components, offering a sustainable alternative to conventional textile production methods.